 To sum up, creating compelling and persuasive MBA admission essays is a skill that can be acquired with careful thought and preparation.
 The essence of writing is rewriting.
 Following the above-mentioned guidelines, you must revise your essays multiple times to ensure that all the pieces of your story fit together, and then proofread them for any grammar, punctuation, or spelling errors.
 I am confident that by following this structured approach, you will transform your stories into memorable essays that will help you secure admission to your chosen school.

-Good luck on your Round 1 applications.
+Good luck with your Round 1 applications.